tud-hri/travia/README.md

 **Heading detection with Kalman smoother**

-None of the datasets provide headings for the vehicles.
-For the HighD data, this is no problem since the highways are straight, and the headings can
-be assumed to be either 0 or pi at these high velocities.
+Only the Exid dataset provides headings for the vehicles, all of the other datasets do not.
+For the HighD data, this is no problem since the highways are straight, and the headings can be assumed to be either 0 or pi at these high velocities.
 But for the NGSim and PNeuma datasets, headings have to be estimated to visualize the data.
 This is done automatically using an unscented Kalman smoother in `processing/kalmansmoothing.py`.
 The smoother uses a bicycle model to estimate the dynamics of vehicles.
 These smoothers were manually tuned to provide results that are good enough for visualization purposes, but only that.
 If you want to use the smoothed data for anything else than visualization, please verify that the smoother did not introduce problems for your approach.

 **missing vehicle sizes in PNeuma**